pierre-fromager/geoliteip/README.md

 ## Features

-* use 3 free dbs as asn, country, city.
+* Use 3 free dbs as asn, country, city.
-* change db on the fly without re-instanciate.
+* Change db on the fly without re-instanciate.
-* input ip list from plain text file.
+* Input ip list from plain text file.
-* output as array, json, csv.
+* Output as array, json, csv.
-* update dbs on the fly or from composer.
+* Update dbs on the fly or from composer.

 ### Pro

-* flexibility with adapter pattern.
+* Flexibility and scalability with factory/adapter pattern.
-* documented and tested with full coverage.
+* Annotated and tested with full coverage.
-* overriding adapters methods can be done to change behaviour.
+* Changing behaviours can be simply done by overloading/adding adapters.
+* All constants class centralized in src/Interfaces can be overloaded;

 ### Cons